carpentries-incubator/python-text-analysis/_episodes/10-finetuning-transformers.md

 1. The existing model it uses is a compressed version of BERT, "distilbert."
 While not as accurate as the full BERT model, it is smaller and easier to fine tune.
 We'll use this model as well.
 2. The existing dataset for our task is something called "conll2003".
 We will want to look at this and replace it with our own data, taking care to copy the formatting of existing data.
 3. The existing tokenizer requires a special helper method called an aligner.
 We will copy this directly.
+4. The existing model that we will tweak to accomplish our task.
-4. The trainer parameters will largely work, but we will need to tweak our output labels for our new data.
+5. A trainer, which will largely use existing parameters.
+We will need to tweak our output labels for our new data.
-5. The existing metrics will be fine, but we have to feed them into our trainer.
+6. The existing metrics will be fine, but we have to feed them into our trainer.

 ## Creating training data